Let’s Start With The Soup

 - 1 tsp baking powder (optional)

-* You can cut your noodles by hand with a pizza cutter or use a pasta cutter.
-If using a cutter run through the press at desired thickness and shape.
+- You can cut your noodles by hand with a pizza cutter or use a pasta cutter.
+If using a cutter run through the press at the desired thickness and shape.
 I prefer my noodles short, wide, and thick for this soup.

-* Simply lay them out across your counter till you’re ready to add to the soup.
+- Simply lay them out across your counter until you’re ready to add to the soup.